reamianv/Slimefun-Tlanslator-for-Korea/README.md

 Also, I am running a Minecraft server.
 If you are willing to help, please send a friend request on Discord to lemyanv or join https://discord.gg/ynDp8ArBFS!!
+#Tlanslator Only!!

+If you want to join my Minecraft server, please Join https://discord.gg/bnmQmf9aW4
+#Server